How To Tell When Your WhatsApp Is Hacked And How To Fix It UPDATED 2023

 In extreme hacking cases, you might want to consider deleting your WhatsApp account completely to ensure that the hacker can’t use it.

-Note that deleting your WhatsApp account and uninstalling your Whatsapp app are two different things.
+Note that deleting your WhatsApp account and uninstalling your WhatsApp app are two different things.
 Uninstalling the app from your phone doesn’t delete your account.

 To delete your account: